hd9/hd9/README.md

 _Sr Software Engineer, tech lead, solutions architect, and open source enthusiast._

 ## 👋 Hi there!
 Thanks for visiting this page
-I'm a long-time software engineer living in Canada and love sharing tips about development, cloud,
+I'm a long-time software engineer who love sharing tips about development, cloud,
 best practices, security, design patterns and software architecture primarily in .NET and Go.

 Check my blog at: [blog.hildenco.com](https://blog.hildenco.com)

 ## About Me
 ### 🔭 I currently work...
-Developing cloud apps using .NET/.NET Core, Go, Azure, Docker, Kubernetes and lots of different databases.
+Developing cloud apps using .NET/.NET Core, [Go](https://www.golang4us.com), Azure, Docker, Kubernetes and lots of different databases.
 Oh!
 And sometimes I also do some front-end development using [VueJS](https://vuejs.org) and [ReactJS](https://reactjs.org).

 ### ⚡ My main interests are...